top of page

 The last major consideration is how risk averse you are.
 If you don’t yet have dependents or if you have an employer sponsored plan you are happy with, you may elect to wait to get a life insurance plan later if your needs change.
 That is a totally reasonable approach, but keep in mind two things.
 One, as you get older, life insurance becomes more expensive and can actually become prohibitively expensive depending on your age or your health at that time.
 Two, if something comes up in your health history that actually precludes you from qualifying from a life insurance plan, you may no longer be eligible for coverage.

-You can visit our life insurance page to learn more about life insurance in general.
+Visit our life insurance primer for doctors page to learn more about life insurance in general and our article on types of permanent life insurance to be aware of.

 How Much Life Insurance Do I Need to Get?